darkaico/my-cv/README.md

 ### **Java Developer** @ [Sitrack.com](https://www.linkedin.com/company/sitrack.com/) _(May 2009 - Aug 2010)_ <br>

+Sitrack.com it s a company specialized in the monitoring and control of objects / mobiles or fixed entities through any global communication network linked to the internet (Wired / Wireless), we provided comprehensive services in control, optimization, logistic and location using different technologies (Satellite, GPS),to determine the exact position and condition of all types of capital.

-I worked as a Java software engineer.
-My role there was to analyze, design, and implement solutions for the new version of the app:
-This new architecture had to provide support for high data access performance.
+During this time I worked as a Java software engineer.
+My role there was to analyze, design, and implement solutions for the new version of the app: This new architecture had to provide support for high data access performance.
 We developed an in-house framework based on the MVC pattern theory, extending this concept to the upcoming (at that time) REST theory

 **_Technologies_**: